invalio19/rct2-fleecer/README.md

 ## Features

 - Build up a list of rides and get the maximum price you can charge for them—or the 'good value' price—based on its ratings.
+- See the recommended park entrance fee for pay-for-entry scenarios to attract as many guests and make as much money as possible.
 - Automatic duplicate ride type detection (having more than one ride of the same type decreases its value by about 25%).
 - Data is auto-saved to the browser whenever any details are changed, and persists even when the page is closed.
+- View a ride's minimum stat requirements to avoid getting any rating penalties.
 - Compatible with RCT2, RCT Classic and OpenRCT2.
 - Manually sort the order of rides.
 - Designed to work well on mobile.